cilium/cilium/Documentation/policy/language.rst

   IP addresses or subnets into the policies.
 This construct should be used as a last resort as it requires stable IP or subnet assignments.

-* `DNS based`: Selects remote, non-cluster, peers using DNS names converted to IPs via DNS lookups.
+* `DNS based` (Tech Preview): Selects remote, non-cluster, peers using DNS names converted to IPs via DNS lookups.
 It shares all limitations of the `CIDR based` rules above.
 The current implementation simply polls the listed DNS targets without regard for TTLs, and allows traffics from IPs listed in the DNS responses.